 - Prepare students to communicate with OSU faculty, staff, and employees

-The Ace! staff consists of practitioners and social work graduate students who have extensive backgrounds in working with people with autism and similar abilities. their familiarity with how to empower people with autism and similar abilities along with campus resources at The Ohio State University allows staff to tailor Ace! series and supports to the needs of every individual.
+The Ace! staff consists of practitioners and social work graduate students who have extensive backgrounds in working with people with autism and similar abilities.
+Their familiarity with how to empower people with autism and similar abilities along with campus resources at The Ohio State University allows staff to tailor Ace! services and supports the needs of each individual.

 Program Information Sheet